verdaccio/verdaccio/README.md

 npm install --global verdaccio
 ```

+> ⚠️ After v4.5.0 Node v8 is not longer supported. **Node v10** is the minimum supported version.

 ## Donations

 Verdaccio is run by **volunteers**; nobody is working full-time on it.
 If you find this project to be useful and would like to support its development, consider making a donation - **your logo might end up in this readme.** 😉